Physiology of Cough

 History Taking of Cough

 A subacute cough lasts from 3 to 8-weeks and usually follows upper respiratory viral infections.
 A chronic cough lasts more than 8-weeks and responsible etiologies are usually asthma and gastroesophageal reflux disease.
 Cough characteristics are important and can be productive (with sputum), involve blood (hemoptysis) or hacking.

 It is also important to ask about alleviating symptoms and triggers, such as over-the-counter or prescription drugs, and whether it occurs only at work or when mowing the lawn.
 Associated symptoms can include fever, chills, sweats, weight loss, dyspnea, chest pain, sneezing, postnasal drip or heartburn.

 The physician should also ask about the severity of the cough, whether it affects work or sleep, and whether it is accompanied by syncope or incontinence.
 The timing can be acute or chronic, constant or intermittent and one should also know the onset and the duration of the symptoms.

-Finally, it is important to gather relevant medical, social and family history, such as history of asthma, atopy, drug allergies, recent medication intake, TB exposure, travel or immigration, hobbies and occupation, as well as any new pets or rugs.
+Finally, it is important to gather relevant medical, social and family histories, such as a history of asthma, atopy, drug allergies, recent medication intake, TB exposure, travel or immigration, hobbies, and occupation, as well as any new pets or rugs.

 Etiology of Cough

 There are two proposed mechanisms for the pathophysiology of cough associated with gastroesophageal reflux disease (GERD):

-- The first mechanism involves exposure of the distal esophagus to acid, stimulating the vagus nerve and leading to a cough reflux.
+- The first mechanism involves exposure of the distal esophagus to acid, stimulating the vagus nerve and leading to cough reflux.

 - The second mechanism consists of aspiration of gastric content into the respiratory airways.